sound-infinity/Cheat-Engine/README.md

 Right now!
 That's when.
-Simply install Cheat Engine from the official website - https://www.cheatengine.org/downloads.php You may have to look around for version 7.4, but make sure it is that version.
+Simply install Cheat Engine from the official website - https://www.cheatengine.org/downloads.php Download the latest version, or at least 7.0 and up.
 Once you installed Cheat Engine, download CeleryEngine.exe from this repo, and drop this into the installed cheat engine folder -- the same place that the real cheatengine exe is located.
 Now, run CeleryEngine.exe INSTEAD and make your settings look exactly like the images linked in this repo.
-You should be able to use cheat engine undetected now.
+You should be able to use cheat engine fully undetected now.

 # NOTICE